mostafaaabadawy/microservice-k8s-deploy/README.md

   --sdk-auth
 ```

 Run the workflow and verify pods are created.
+Workflow run logs are available in the github files.

 ---